Day of Surgery (FTM Chest Masculinization Surgery)

 We do not use drains unless there is an extenuating circumstance.

 We typically use all dissolvable stitches.
-Only occasionally, under special circumstances, do we use stiches that need to be removed later.
+Only occasionally, under special circumstances, do we use stitches that need to be removed later.